×

 When we asked expats what advice they would give a foreigner before buying a property in Munich, they said:

 "1.
 It is important to research the local market and familiarize yourself with the current prices and trends in the area.
 2. Make sure to hire a qualified real estate lawyer to help you with the legal aspects of the purchase.
 3. Consider the cost of living in Munich, including taxes, insurance, and other expenses.
 4. Be aware of the different types of property available, such as apartments, houses, and commercial buildings.
 5. Make sure to inspect the property thoroughly before making a purchase.
 6. Consider the location of the property and its proximity to public transportation, schools, and other amenities.
 7. Be aware of any restrictions or regulations that may apply to the property.
-8. Make sure to obtain all necessary permits and approvals before closing the deal," said one in Munich.
+8. Make sure to obtain all necessary permits and approvals before closing the deal," explained one person living in Munich, Germany.

 Are foreigners allowed to own property in Munich?